psu-psychology/psychopy_pavlovia_workshop/README.md

 ## Components

+- [connect_to_local_env/](connect_to_local_env) contains step-by-step guides to push and pull from Pavlovia GitLab, to and from your local disk.
 - [consent_form/](consent_form) shows a PsychoPy study with components that collect participant consent.
 - [headphone_check/](headphone_check) shows a PsychoPy study with components that check whether a participant has headphones on.
 - [rate_images/](rate_images) shows a PsychoPy study with components that gather image rates.
+- [set_sona_url/](set_sona_url) contains step-by-step guides for setting experiment and redirection URLs specific to experiments that requires counterbalancing versus not